 - PC Financial World Mastercard: You get an additional 20 points plus the normal points per $1 spent.

-- PC Financial Mastercard: You get an additional 10 point plus the normal points per $1 spent.
+- PC Financial Mastercard: You get an additional 10 points plus the normal points per $1 spent.

 Additionally, with the PC Financial Mastercard, you earn points when you fuel up at Esso or Real Canadian Superstore, and also earn points when you use the credit card to shop everywhere else.
 The points are redeemable at all Loblaw stores.